 Wood stoves may be more commonly known, but pellet stoves are more energy efficient.
 Instead of burning wood, you’ll burn pellets made of sawdust or switchgrass.
 The switchgrass is renewable, and the sawdust was once waste that’s been recycled into something useful.
 You can buy pellets by the ton, which costs less than buying wood for a stove.

 The standard boiler, furnace, or heat pump doesn’t have to be your only heating option this winter.
-Choose an alternative heat system and become more energy efficient in the process.
+Choose one of these alternative heating systems and become more energy efficient in the process.
 You’ll stay warm and help the environment at the same time.